Cardinal Gibbons School (Baltimore, Maryland): Saint Mary's Industrial School for Boys (1866–1950)

 Saint Mary's Industrial School for Boys was opened in Baltimore City in 1866 by the Archdiocese of Baltimore.
 The school served as both an orphanage and boarding school for boys, teaching them life and labor skills.
 At the time, Archbishop Martin Spalding pointed out the need for such a school, and enlisted the aid of the Xaverian Brothers to assist in running the school for the Archdiocese.
 As attendance at the school grew, the large original granite Victorian building was constructed and in use by 1868.

 In 1874, the school continued to grow and enroll more young boys.
 The curriculum included academic classes, religious education, sports periods, and work in industrial areas.
 Courses included basket-making, bottle-covering, baking, gardening, tailoring, and farming.

 In 1902, a young boy named George Herman Ruth, later known as "the Babe," was enrolled at St. Mary's by his parents.
 He learnt the game of baseball at St. Mary's under the tutelage of Brother Matthias and became one of St. Mary's most notable alumni.
 In 1919, a fire destroyed much of the old Victorian-styled campus.
 Alumnus Babe Ruth, who at the time was playing for the New York Yankees, asked to take the St. Mary's School band along on "road trips" to several major league ballparks around the Northeast, in an attempt to raise money to replace the main school building.

 The numbers of pupils and orphans requiring the services of the industrial school declined; it finally ceased operations in 1950.
-St. Mary's became known as "the House that built Ruth."
 Although much of the original St. Mary's campus was demolished, one building remained from the original construction during the 1866-1868 period and another from the reconstruction after the 1919 fire.
 Both buildings were utilized by the Cardinal Gibbons School.
 The athletic field that Babe learned to play baseball on was utilized by the Cardinal Gibbons baseball teams from 1962 until closing, and affectionately called "Babe Ruth Field".